-In order to ensure that your water is clean and safe, we test for contaminants all year long.
-We are proud to report that your water meets or exceeds all state and federal regulations.
-While some contaminants were found in the water, the Environmental Protection Agency has determined that your water is safe at these levels for you and your family.
-Keep in mind that the presence of contaminants doesn't mean the water is unsafe.
-MCLs are set at very stringent levels.
-A person would have to drink 2 liters of water every day at the MCL level for a lifetime to have a one-in-amillion chance of having the described health effect.
-Health related standards are set by the Washington State Department of Health
+In order to ensure that your water is clean

+hich, if exceed- and safe, we test for contaminants all

+system must year long.
+We are proud to report

+that your water meets or exceeds all

+ofa state and federal regulations.
+While

+some contaminants were found in the water,

+of a contaminan t the Environmental Protection Agency has

+eted risk to determined that your water is safe at these

+levels for you and your family.
+Keep in mind

+that the presence of contaminants doesn't

+mean the water is unsafe.
+MCLs are set at

+very stringent levels.
+A person would have

+tion or less of to drink 2 liters of water every day at the

+MCL level for a lifetime to have a one-in-arop in one of million chance of having the described health

+effect.
+Health related standards are set by the

+Washington State Department of Health

+rops in a 55